ghcpuman902/mangolb/README.md

 ### Step 2: Give your article a cover picture

 I suggest you use a cover picture that does not have much bright area in it to provide a good contrast for the white title.
 Especially on IE, when the text-shadow is not supported.
 The subject of the picture should be at the centre of the image.
 I'm using `background-size: cover;` in css to control the size of my background image.
-A good explanation of how it works can be find on [here](http://blog.vjeux.com/2013/image/css-container-and-cover.html).
+A good explanation of how it works can be found on [here](http://blog.vjeux.com/2013/image/css-container-and-cover.html).

 The recommended image size is at least 2000px wide, 1000px high, compress it with things like the "Save for Web" in Photoshop to reduce the size of the file.